 The Charleston Digital Corridor is pleased to facilitate business services for start-ups, expanding tech and tech-related companies, as well as companies seeking to expand or relocate to Charleston.

 Charleston is easily accessible from anywhere in the world.
-Due to increased demand, the Charleston International Airport is in the midst of a major expansion to accommodate their expanding flight schedule.
-Charleston is served by six airlines offering non-stop flights to fourteen major national cities.
+Due to increased demand, the Charleston International Airport just completed a major expansion to accommodate their expanding flight schedule.
+Charleston is served by nine airlines offering non-stop flights to twenty-five major national cities.
 The Charleston region is also home to six executive airports to accommodate corporate and personal aircraft.

 - Jet Blue